Financial support for Indigenous peoples

 - Support for individuals: direct support through Canada's COVID-19 Economic Response Plan

-If your CERB benefits have ended and you have not yet transitioned to the new EI programs, please contact your band administrator about other possible support including the On-reserve Income Assistance program.
+If your CERB benefits have ended and you have not yet transitioned to the EI programs, please contact your band administrator about other possible support including the On-reserve Income Assistance program.

 Indigenous organizations and communities

-New funding is available to support organizations and communities during this difficult time.
+Funding is available to support organizations and communities during this difficult time.

-To help protect Elders and people in long-term care facilities, new funding of $186.8 million to support needs and gaps in those facilities and to provide additional home care in Indigenous communities.
+To help protect Elders and people in long-term care facilities, funding of $186.8 million to support needs and gaps in those facilities and to provide additional home care in Indigenous communities.

-To help early learning and child care facilities operate safely during the pandemic, new funding of $120.7 million:
+To help early learning and child care facilities operate safely during the pandemic, funding of $120.7 million:

-To help First Nations adapt their on-reserve community infrastructure and implement public health and safety measures, including hiring staff, new funding of:
+To help First Nations adapt their on-reserve community infrastructure and implement public health and safety measures, including hiring staff, funding of:

 - $59 million through the Infrastructure Adaptation Fund.